Tristan Hegglun: Later life and death

 Hegglun worked as an overseer for the Blenheim Borough Council.
 Active in community affairs, he served as a Blenheim borough councillor, and as the Marlborough regional civil defence officer.

-Hegglun died on 22 July 1983, and was buried at Fairhall Cemetery.
+He served in the latter role until his death, overseeing the response to floods in Marlborough in early July 1983.
+Hegglun died in Blenheim less than two weeks later, on 22 July 1983, and was buried at Fairhall Cemetery.
 His wife, Pat Hegglun, died in 2010.